hyperledger-archives/composer/packages/composer-website/jekylldocs/problems/diagnostics.md

 #### Shortcuts

-The config file above, can be specified as a single environment variable on the command line.
+The preceding config file can be specified as a single environment variable on the command line.

 ```
 NODE_CONFIG=' { ....
 JSON HERE  } '